Speakers

 Dr. Reza Parchizadeh

 Dr. Reza Parchizadeh, PhD (@DrParchizadeh), is a distinguished political scientist, security analyst, and international affairs specialist.
 He has written extensively on the development of liberal democracy worldwide, dynamics of authoritarian and totalitarian regimes, military and paramilitary applications of political ideologies, and global terrorism and sectarianism.
 He often explores the philosophical foundations of political systems and the real-world impact of political thought.
 His work frequently centers on the ideological and geopolitical strategies of Middle Eastern states, with a particular emphasis on interstate dynamics, regional stability, and interactions with the West.
-Parchizadeh has appeared on Al Arabiya, BBC, Fox News, and Radio Israel, and is a regular commentator on the U.S. …
+Parchizadeh has appeared on Al Arabiya, BBC, Fox News, and Radio Israel, and is a regular …

 Manuel Atug